lovelycs/tweetnacl-blake2b-js/README.md

 Overview
 --------

-The primary goal of this project is to produce a translation of TweetNaCl to JavaScript which is as close as possible to the original C implementation, plus a thin layer of idiomatic high-level API on top of it.
+The primary goal of this project is to produce a translation of TweetNaCl using the blake2b hash algorithm instead of sha512 to JavaScript which is as close as possible to the original C implementation, plus a thin layer of idiomatic high-level API on top of it.